-ACTE support young talented designers to reach out and create success.
-Through the Native project, designers will enjoy an educational program inspired and supported by expert mentors.
+ACTE supports young talented designers to reach out and create success.
+Through the Native project, designers enjoyed an educational program inspired and supported by expert mentors.
 A digital artistic residency at a fashion company and finally a virtual exhibition to display their work.

-During the digital residency, the designers partnered with a selected textile company will create and produce a collection.
-This will be displayed at the end of the project in a virtual exhibition reaching European cities and international audience.
+During the digital residency, the designers were partnered with a selected textile company and created and produced a collection.
+This was displayed at the end of the project in a virtual exhibition reaching European cities and international audience.

 Connecting and networking

 NATIVE also aims for an intercultural and generational dialogue.
 We want to increase the understanding of cultural diversity among young designers, as the project also strengthens networking and communication skills.
-All this will hopefully help the designers and give them an opportunity to enter new markets.
+All this hopefully helped the designers, giving them an opportunity to enter new markets.

-The project is planned to be completed at some time in 2021/2022, in connection with a virtual exhibition to display the collections.
-The big final will be held when the designers’ work is shown at the fashion competition Rebelpin.
-This all will be held as digital events where public can vote for the public vote award winner.
+The project was completed in the Summer of in 2021, in connection with a virtual exhibition displaying the collections.
+At the big final the designers’ work was shown at the fashion competition Rebelpin.
+This was held as a digital event where public could vote for the popular vote award winner.

 – The Native project is co-funded by the European Union’s “Creative Europe” programme.
 This aims to develop the competence of designers in the design industry sector, as well as to facilitate the integration of creative knowledge and skills in the fashion industry in SMEs (small and medium-sized companies).